 Each Non-Employee Director will be granted an Award (an "Annual Award") on the date of the Company's annual meeting of stockholders each calendar year (unless the Board determines to award them on a different date), beginning with the 2022 annual meeting of stockholders; provided that any Non-Employee Director who is not continuing as a Director following such annual meeting of stockholders will not receive an Annual Award with respect to such meeting.
-The Annual Award will have an estimated fair value of \$150,000 using valuation methodologies deemed appropriate by the Compensation Committee of the Board or the Board from time to time, in light of commercial considerations deemed necessary to fulfill the goals set forth in this Policy and to align directors with shareholder interests.
-The Annual Award will be comprised of Restricted Stock Units which will vest in full upon the earlier of (i) the first anniversary of the vesting start date or (ii) the date immediately prior to the Company's next annual meeting of stockholders.
+The Annual Award will have an estimated fair value, using valuation methodologies deemed appropriate by the Compensation Committee of the Board or the Board from time to time, in light of commercial considerations deemed necessary to fulfill the goals set forth in this Policy and to align directors with stockholder interests ("Value"), equal to \$150,000, with any resulting fractional share of Stock rounded down to the nearest whole share.
+The Annual Award will be comprised of Restricted Stock Units which will vest in full upon the earlier of (i) the first anniversary of the vesting start date or (ii) the date immediately prior to the Company's next annual meeting of stockholders, subject to the Non-Employee Director's continued Service through such vesting date.